 Your library has its own senate committee, Library Advisory Committee.
 They welcome everyone to run and contribute and remain open to suggestions and collaborations.

-Finally, if what you need is not mentioned above, or you have suggestions for improving your library, please email stephen.stratton@csuci.edu and let him know.
+Finally, if what you need is not mentioned above or you have suggestions for improving your library, please email amy.wallace@csuci.edu.